jpsca/properform/docs/docs/faq.md

 I hope that a future version of Python (4?) removes this forced separation, so you can transparently call the same code from sync and async functions (like you do in JavaScript, for example).

-## How can I contribute to Proper Form?
+## How can I contribute to HyperForm?

-For bugs and feature requests, you can open an issue on the [GitHub page](https://github.com/jpsca/proper-form).
+For bugs and feature requests, you can open an issue on the [GitHub page](https://github.com/jpsca/hyperform).

-## Does Proper Form handle file uploads or image thumbanils?
+## Does HyperForm handle file uploads or image thumbanils?

 It does not.
 Those are concerns for your framework or for other specialized libraries.
-Proper Form has a `File` field which will let you render a file input, but it doesn't do more than that.
+HyperForm has a `File` field which will let you render a file input, but it doesn't do more than that.

 ## I have a question not covered in this documentation

-Please open an issue on the [GitHub page](https://github.com/jpsca/proper-form) with the tag "question".
+Please open an issue on the [GitHub page](https://github.com/jpsca/hyperform) with the tag "question".